testcase/mlmat/README.md

 fixes in the local version related to issue #189 #168 #184 #183

-## Structure

-In source/shared is a new class, `mlpack_operator`, that inherits from `matrix_operator` and `object`.
-This has all objects inherit from.
-This has some standard setup stuff that seems common, a dummy calc_cell so don't need to add that each time, and also methods for converting to/from armadillo matrices and jitter matrices.

-Luckliy mlpack comes with some nice examples which are easy to adapt.

 ## Data conversion
 Armadillo matrices are organized in memory using column major order.
 When used with mlpack classes each column in the matrix is a data point or feature vector and each row is elements of vector.